 “The woman was clothed in purple and scarlet, and adorned with gold and precious stones and pearls, having in her hand a gold cup full of abominations and of the unclean things of her immorality, and on her forehead a name was written, a mystery, ‚ÄòBABYLON THE GREAT, THE MOTHER OF HARLOTS AND OF THE ABOMINATIONS OF THE EARTH.’
 And I saw the woman drunk with the blood of the saints, and with the blood of the witnesses of Jesus.”

 “Thus says the Lord of hosts, the God of Israel, to all the exiles whom I have sent into exile from Jerusalem to Babylon, ‚ÄòBuild houses and live in them; and plant gardens and eat their produce. . .
 Seek the welfare of the city where I have sent you into exile, and pray to the Lord on its behalf; for in its welfare you will have welfare.'”

+What an encouraging command!
+No matter where you live, and no matter how wicked that place is, find ways to seek the welfare of that city.
+Cultivate the land, culture, and people around you.
 In the next chapter of Revelation, we’ll see God’s judgement on Babylon, which should help us realize that judgment is ultimately not our job.
 God is the final Judge.
 Knowing that, we can focus on our part–building houses and communities; planting gardens and seeds of truth; and seeking and praying for the well-being of whatever Babylon we live in.